Cross-Correlation Forecast of CSST Spectroscopic Galaxy and MeerKAT Neutral Hydrogen Intensity Mapping Surveys: Mock data

 where $\lambda_{\rm obs}$ is the observed wavelength, and $D_{\rm dish}$ is the dish aperture diameter.
-We find that the spatial resolution of MeerKAT at z=0.5 is 1.36 deg.
-Since the size of simulation box $400\times 400$ $(\mathrm{Mpc}/h)^{2}$ corresponding to a 297 $\mathrm{deg}^2$ survey area, the number of pixels in a HI map is found to be $12\times 12$ for MeerKAT single-dish mode observation. \end{itemize}
+We find that the spatial resolution of MeerKAT at $z=0.5$ is 1.36 deg.
+Since the size of a simulation box is $400\times 400$ $(\mathrm{Mpc}/h)^{2}$ corresponding to a 297 $\mathrm{deg}^2$ survey area, the number of pixels in an H\textsc{i} map is found to be $12\times 12$ for MeerKAT single-dish mode observation.
+We note that the current spatial resolution given by the FWHM of the beam is a choice of simplicity, and more realistic resolution will be considered in the future work.
+Besides, since the beam size actually changes with frequency, it can introduce more complexity and challenges into the foreground subtraction.
+However, because our simulation snapshot has no redshift evolution, for simplicity, we do not consider the frequency dependence of the beam size, and set the pixel size of all the maps to be the same. \end{itemize}

-The HI signal intensity map obtained by MeerKAT at $z=0.5$ is shown in the upper left panel of Figure~\ref{fig:4_figures}.
-In real observation, the HI intensity mapping will be contaminated by different components, such as system thermal noise, foreground emission from the Milky Way and radio frequency interference (RFI), etc., which can lower the signal to noise ratio (SNR).
-Here we model the system thermal noise of single-dish as Gaussian noise.
-Its rms noise temperature can be calculated as \citep{noise_calculation}
+The H\textsc{i} signal intensity map obtained by MeerKAT at $z=0.5$ is displayed in the upper left panel of Figure~\ref{fig:4_figures}.
+In real observation, the H\textsc{i} intensity mapping will be contaminated by different components, such as system thermal noise, foreground emission from the Milky Way, radio frequency interference (RFI), etc., which can lower the SNR.
+Here we model the system thermal noise of a single-dish as Gaussian noise.
+Its root mean square (rms) noise temperature can be calculated as \citep{noise_calculation}